The Cyberpunk 2077 console launch mess somehow seems even worse now

 It's not a good look.

-The part of this call drawing the most ire on the internet right now is the following passage, after the speakers are asked more about the game's delays, the console version not getting enough attention, and whether the priority was to not let the game delay again into next year.
+The part of this call drawing the most ire on the internet right now are the following few passages, after the speakers are asked more about the game's delays, the console version not getting enough attention, and whether the priority was to not let the game delay again into next year.

 "First – your question was about the focus and the cause of ours ignoring, so to speak, the shortcomings of the current-gen version.
 It is more about us looking – as was previously stated – at the PC and next-gen performance rather than current-gen," said SVP of business development Michał Nowakowski.
 "We definitely did not spend enough time looking at that."